Khush24Shah/meeting_analiser/README.md

 # Meeting Analyzer

-The Meeting Analyzer is a tool that allows you to analyze the sentiment transcription, minutes, and productivity of your meetings.
+Meeting Analyzer is a tool that allows you to analyze the sentiment transcription, minutes, and productivity of your meetings.

 ## Prerequisites